pik-gane/vodle/INSTALL.md

   ```
   $ ionic build --prod
   ```
-(The last two steps need to be repeated when updating vodle to a new version)
+(The last three steps need to be repeated when updating vodle to a new version)

 ### Installing Docker, database, webserver, and necessary tools
 - Install [Docker](https://www.docker.com/)